bcnmy/docs/docs/tutorials/nodejs/batchingTransactions.md

 ```

-We start constructing our transaction here and pass the transaction to an array within the Smart Accounts `buildUserOp` method.
-The quickest edit we can do here is simply pass the transaction multiple times:
+We begin by constructing a transaction and then pass it multiple times to the `buildUserOp` method of Smart Accounts.
+For simplicity, we'll just copy the same `transaction` object multiple times in the array.

 ```typescript